Numbered Labels

-The following method was inspired by friend and fellow Word MVP Greg Maxey and entails using a marker in the merge document - here I have used a sequence of six asterisks, but any unique sequence should work - and then running the macro listed to convert the marker to a sequence of numbers.
+The following method was also inspired by Greg Maxey and entails using a marker in the merge document - here I have used a sequence of six asterisks, but any unique sequence should work - and then running the macro listed to convert the marker to a sequence of numbers.
 You can combine the numbers with letters inserted directly into the label and can start from any number.
 Here the numbers are limited to three digits but that can be altered in the macro.

 When merged, the result should be something like that shown below: